jbiatek/BSGRulebook/rulebook.md

 1. If there is a [Trauma token](#trauma-tokens) in the player's current location, they must draw it and place 1 Trauma token from the pool on that location to replace it.
 1. Receive Skills: Human players receive cards according to their character sheet.
-1. Movement: The player may take 1 move.
+1. Movement: The player may take 1 [move](#moves).
 They may also instead use a [Movement action](#movement-actions).
 1. At the end of the Movement step, if in a location with 1 or more [Ally tokens](#ally-cards), choose 1 ally to encounter and resolve it.
     - This is simultaneous with Ellen Tigh's "Politically Adroit" since both occur "at the end of your Movement step".
-As always, the current player (Ellen Tigh) may choose which order they are resolved in.
+As always, the current player (in this case, it must be Ellen Tigh herself) may choose which order they are resolved in.
 If encountering an Ally causes a move, she may use "Adroit" in her new location if she hasn't already.
 1. [Action](#actions--abilities): The player may take 1 action.
 1. [Crisis](#crisis-card-resolution): Unless otherwise indicated, the current player draws and resolves a Crisis card.
 1. [Activate Cylon Ships](#activating-cylon-ships) as directed by the bottom left corner of Crisis card(s) played during this turn
 1. Prepare for Jump: For each Crisis card encountered during this turn with the "Prepare for Jump" icon, advance the fleet token 1 space.
 This may trigger [a jump](#jumping-the-fleet).
 1. End turn.
-Discard Crisis cards.
+Discard Crisis cards unless otherwise indicated.
     - *All players* must discard Skill Cards down to the 10 card limit if necessary.
     - If any resource is at 0 or lower, humans lose.